DreaMed Diabetes technology to be used in Medtronic insulin pump

 DreaMed’s GlucoSitter, which is based on the MD-Logic Artificial Pancreas algorithm, is an automated system for controlling glucose levels.

-It analyses the body’s glucose levels and directs the pump to deliver the correct dose of insulin to the body, mimicking the behavior of a healthy pancreas.
-This minimizes the risk of suffering low and high blood glucose episodes.
+It analyses the body’s glucose levels and directs the pump to deliver the correct dose of insulin to the body, mimicking the behaviour of a healthy pancreas.
+This minimises the risk of suffering low and high blood glucose episodes.

 “We believe that a fully automated artificial pancreas will provide greater freedom and better health for many people with diabetes by eliminating some of the burden of glucose management,” said Alejandro Galindo, general manager of the intensive insulin management business at Medtronic.